addadda023/GPT-2-text-generation/Readme.md

 docker run -p 8080:8080 --memory="2g" --cpus="1" gpt2
 ```

 If it runs successfully you can then visit/curl `http://0.0.0.0:8080` to get generated text!
+Note that 0.0.0.0:8080 is also the port the Google cloud container listens to when deployed.

 ### Upload the image to Google Container Registry